abstractmachines/dotfiles/README.md

 - [ ] Uninstall Node from homebrew installation.
 We're using it via nvm.
 Look this up!

+- [ ] symlinx() : TODO loop through gitconfig and gitignore in this diretory (copy those files over to symlinked home dir)

 - [ ] PATH: VSCode binary

 - [ ] Set a color scheme like Ham Vocke.